cpp-directivas-precompilacion

 }

-In this example, #include <iostream> includes the standard input/output library that provides functionality to print to the console.
+In this example, #include <iostream> includes the standard input/output library which provides the functionality for printing to the console.

 Compilation Conditions